The Olympic Experience Is Enormous, So Why Does the Media Make It Feel So Small?

 It takes a lot for my generation to turn on the television.
 We don't have cable.
 There are so many other options: Netflix, HBO Go, video games, YouTube.
 It's like getting an untrained dog to walk down the sidewalk without sniffing everything in sight and stopping four times a block.

-It took eight months for my roommates and I to pull the trigger on getting an antenna to receive basic HD network signals.
+It took eight months for my roommates and me to pull the trigger on getting an antenna to receive basic HD network signals.
 So many of my friends (many in the New York City bubble) don't even bother with that.
 It took my ordering the antenna off Amazon Prime and the package actually arriving at our doorstep for my roommates both to finally give in on splitting the $30 cost.
 For months, one had refused because he said he'd never turn on the television to watch a channel.

 But they turned it on to watch the Games.
 To watch Adam Rippon.
 I've been a sportswriter for a year now, and never more than with Rippon did I receive texts from my friends and group chats saying, "OMG YOU INTERVIEWED THAT PERSON?!?!?"
 There's a reason Rippon struck a chord with so much of the American public.
 Politics aside, he was a part of this massive, archaic figure skating institution, and he flipped the tropes on their heads, a master anarchist at work.
 Instead of performing to Swan Lake or another piece of classical music, Rippon skated to what I can only describe as club music.
 Off the ice, he gave great quotes, embracing his identity and encouraging others to do the same.
 He embraced the attention and utilized his platform, something I've only seen done as skillfully in the NBA, where drama and beef fuel the interest among young people.